zchking/docs/pages/katalon-studio/tutorials/introduction-to-web-testing.md

 ---
 title: "Introduction to Web Testing"
-sidebar: katalon_studio_docs_sidebar
+sidebar: katalon_studio_tutorials_sidebar
 permalink: katalon-studio/tutorials/introduction-to-web-testing.html
 redirect_from:
     - "/katalon-studio/tutorials/introduction-to-web-testing/"
 description:
 ---
 This is a basic tutorial about how to begin testing with Katalon Studio.
 If you are completely new to Katalon Studio or have just begun testing with the app, this ‘Getting Started’ doc is for you.
 We will go over a few principal steps, basic concepts, and operations in Katalon Studio.
 You will learn how to create projects, create, verify, debug, as well as successfully plan and execute test cases.

 Before You Begin
 -----

 Katalon Studio is simple and easy to use, even for users without much programming and scripting experience.
 If you are new to Katalon Studio but have some basic Java and/or Groovy skills and a brief understanding of testing, then you should have no problem making use of this tool.

 - To start, first, you need to verify if your computer meets the [System Requirements](https://docs.katalon.com/katalon-studio/docs/system-requirements.html) of Katalon Studio.
 - For how to install and set up Katalon Studio, check it out [here](https://docs.katalon.com/katalon-studio/tutorials/install_setup_katalon_studio.html) .

 Get Ready!
 -----